 Goal Setting Conference

 These will occur at the beginning of the school year to give parents a chance to meet with their child’s teacher and for the teachers to get to know about the needs of their students.
 Information about booking these conferences will be on the school website.

-Parents will be provided with two written reports throughout the year.
-Year 4 – 6 children will receive their reports mid and end year.
-Year 0 – 3 children will have reports written in the term of their birthday and approximately 6 months either side of their birthday.
-Reports will contain details of your child’s progress during the year and achievement against the National Standards.
+Parents will be provided with a written report mid year and another one at the end of the year.
+Reports will contain details of your child’s progress during the year and achievement against the Curriculum Levels.
 Comments are intended to summarise your child’s strengths and learning needs.

 3 Way Conferences